This blog discusses ideas and concepts that I am currently thinking about for my book on Hyponoetics as an integral philosophy of mind and matter.

 Der Wille als Ding an sich ist von seiner Erscheinung gänzlich verschieden und völlig frei von allen Formen derselben, in welche er eben erst eingeht, indem er erscheint, die daher nur seine Objektivität betreffen, ihmselbst fremd sind.

-[Welt als Wille und Vorstellung, I.23]
+[Welt als Wille und Vorstellung, I.23](The will as ting-in-itself is quite different from its phenomenon, and is entirely free from all the forms of the phenomenon into which it first passes when it appears, and which therefore concern only its objectivity, and are foreign to the will itself.)

 Demzufolge ist die Materie Dasjenige, wodurch der Wille, der das innere Wesen der Dinge ausmacht, in die Wahrnehmbarkeit tritt, anschaulich, sichtbar wird.
 In diesem Sinne ist also die Materie die blosse Sichtbarkeit des Willens, oder das Band der Welt als Wille mit der Welt als Vorstellung....
 Daher ist jedes Objekt als Ding an sich Wille, und als Erscheinung Materie.